-- Do you feel dizzy, or experience chest pain or breathless with it?
+- Do you feel dizzy, or experience chest pain with it?

 - When it stops, does is resolve gradually or suddenly?

-- Does anyone in your family have heart problems or died at an early age?
+- Does anyone in your family have heart problems?

 All of these symptoms need to be put in context with any other health problems you have – if you are otherwise fit and healthy, palpitations are much less likely to be serious than if you have just recently had a heart attack.

 Alongside this assessment, some simple blood tests may be required to ensure you are not anaemic and your thyroid is working normally.
 After listening to your symptoms, further tests to identify or confirm what the cause is may be required.
 The key test is to try to capture what your heart rhythm is doing when you have symptoms.

 Many people now carry mobile devices that take their pulse – a Fitbit, Apple watch or even an iPhone can capture your pulse.
 Usually, this will only pick up a change in speed but a dramatic change in speed can be all that is needed to spot the problem.
 Unfortunately, these devices are not “medical grade” and give only a rough approximation of your actual heartbeat.

 You can buy relatively cheap add-ons to a mobile phone that will record a simple ECG (electrocardiogram) from either the fingers of both hands or from a strap around your chest.
 These can be of “medical grade” quality.